 Comparing and contrasting student responses from both groups by comparing the mean values, the main difference identified is related to the level of the perceived interests students found on the topics taught in the class and related homework assignments.
-Those in the introductory course had a moderate perception of finding the contents of this course as a way to prepare them to do their research or to get a job in industry, and those in the advanced course had a very positive perception about this same aspect ( $\Delta$ =1.32).
-And though the introductory course students found the content and assignments somewhat related to their areas of interest, the those in the advanced course found them highly relevant to their areas of interest ( $\Delta$ =1.11).
+Those in the introductory course had a moderate perception of finding the contents of this course as a way to prepare them to do their research or to get a job in industry, and those in the advanced course had a very positive perception about this same aspect (Δ =1.32).
+And though the introductory course students found the content and assignments somewhat related to their areas of interest, the those in the advanced course found them highly relevant to their areas of interest (Δ =1.11).
 Another major difference identified was related to students' perceived relevance of the course to current CG challenges.
-Their beliefs in the introductory course were that the projects assigned to the course were somewhat related to current CG challenges, but their beliefs in the advanced course were very positive in considering the homework assignments and projects of the course as very relevant to CG challenges ( $\Delta$ =0.83).
+Their beliefs in the introductory course were that the projects assigned to the course were very positive in considering the homework assignments and projects of the course as very relevant to CG challenges (Δ =0.83).

 Similarities identified by both groups relate to the format of the course and the level of difficulty of the projects.
-Both groups perceived the homework assignments as very challenging ( $\Delta$ =0.17) and they had experienced trouble in completing the homework assignments and projects related to the course ( $\Delta$ =0.04).
-Despite these challenges, both groups equally reported a positive perception of liking the course format ( $\Delta$ =0).
+Both groups perceived the homework assignments as very challenging (Δ =0.17) and they had experienced trouble in completing the homework assignments and projects related to the course (Δ =0.04).
+Despite these challenges, both groups equally reported a positive perception of liking the course format (Δ =0).